freesewing/freesewing/markdown/org/docs/patterns/simone/options/bustdartlength/en.md

-Controls how close the bust dart approaches the bust point.
+Controls how close the **bust darts** approach the bust points.

-- Increase this option to lengthen the bust dart moving it closer to the bust point
+- Increase this option to lengthen the bust darts moving them closer to the bust points
-- Decrease this option to shorten the bust dart moving it further away from the bust point
+- Decrease this option to shorten the bust darts moving them further away from the bust points

 ## Effect of this option on the pattern